shyampurk/bluemix-todo-app/README.md

 <img src="/screenshots/flow-5.png" align="center" width="250" >

-Finally the user can log out of the app by tapping on the "Logout" button
+Finally the user can log out of the app by tapping on the "LOGOUT" button under Dashboard

 <img src="/screenshots/flow-6.png" align="center" width="250" >